CtrlK

 Workflow Clarity

-The three steps are logically sequenced (discover → graph → monitor), but there are no validation checkpoints between steps.
-No error handling for API failures, rate limiting, or bad data.
+The three steps (discover, graph, monitor) are clearly sequenced, but there are no validation checkpoints between steps.
+There's no error handling guidance for API failures, rate limiting, or invalid data.
 The 'Validation Criteria' section is a checklist of expected outcomes rather than actionable verification steps integrated into the workflow.
-Missing feedback loops for a system that involves external API calls and data quality issues.

 2 / 3